 “Take up the White Man’s burden— Send forth the best ye breed— Go bind your sons to exile, To serve your captives’ need; To wait in heavy harness, On fluttered folk and wild— Your new-caught, sullen peoples, Half devil and half child.”

-The idea that whiteness equates to saviourism has evolved over the centuries into what we see in our modern day.
-It is driven by the thought that non-white people are subhuman and it is the white man’s burden to civilise, even rescue them.
+The idea that whiteness equates to saviourism is nothing new.
+It has simply evolved over the centuries into what we see in our modern day.
+The white saviour complex is driven by the idea that non-white people are subhuman and it is the white man’s burden to civilise, even rescue them.
 While it may not look like it did in 1899, the root is the same.

 White saviourism manifests itself in the way we see and speak about places outside the western world.
 It appears in photo opportunities with black babies and children used as props.
 It runs all the way from celebrity to gap year student, showing up regularly when white run media struggles to portray anything about non-white continents as good.

-What bothers me the most about the white saviour complex is that it is often disguised as charitable, while simultaneously taking the focus away from the people in need.
-Our focus shifts to the white saviour, selflessly leaving their comforts to go into deep dark Africa to “make a difference.”
+What bothers me the most about the white saviour complex is that it is often disguised as charitable, while taking focus away from the people in need.
+Our focus shifts to the white saviour, selflessly leaving their comforts to go into “deep dark Africa” to make a difference.